 - Marie Curie wins Nobel Prize for chemistry.

-- Bobby Jones wins his first golf title at the age of 9
+- Bobby Jones wins is first golf title at the age of 9.

 - In this photograph, President William Howard Taft stands in an automobile, surrounded by not-so-Secret Service.
 In the background is the Eugene Breyman house on the northeast corner of Church and Court Streets, now the site of Statesman Journal.
 The president appears to be facing the Breyman Brothers Spanish American War Memorial at the entrance to Willson Park.
 Hallie Parrish Hinges (featured in the 1903 entry) leads a chorus of school children as the president gazes down on the group.

 When you visit